Aaron Gifford Pickleball Tournament

 Aaron Gifford, a U.S. Army veteran who was dealing with post-traumatic stress disorder from serving in the first invasion of Iraq, found solace in playing pickleball with his twin sister, Kiley.
 In January 2018, he lost his battle with his mental health and took his own life.
 As a way of tribute and fundraising, his family held the first Aaron Gifford pickleball tournament just months after Aaron’s death.

 Since then, each year in April, his family hosts the annual Aaron Gifford Pickleball Benefit.
-The 3rd Annual Aaron Gifford Tournament was held this year after COVID-19 postponed and canceled the event in the last couple of years.
+The 4th Annual Aaron Gifford Tournament was held this year.
 Take a look at a recap of this beautiful event and what to expect for next year.

 Dates and Broadcasting

-The tournament took place on April 2nd and 3rd, 2022, and though it was not broadcasted nationally, a few members of the pickleball community uploaded highlights to YouTube.
+The tournament took place from March 31st to April 2nd, 2023.
+Though it was not broadcasted nationally, a few members of the pickleball community uploaded highlights to YouTube.

 Prize Money & Set Up